Buying property in Île-de-France

 As the region is home to the capital of France, Île-de-France has a lot to offer.
 Paris itself, basking in the afterglow of the 2024 Olympics is, of course, home to world-class museums, the Louvre and Musée d’Orsay, historic landmarks, Eiffel Tower and Notre-Dame Cathedral.

 Each neighbourhood (arrondissement) has its own personality.
 From those renowned for fashion and shopping (around the Champs-Elysée), to the bohemian vibes of (Montmartre) and the modern appeal of the Marais, there’s an arrondissement for every taste.
-For lifestyle, there is nothing to beat Paris: global centre of art, fashion, cuisine, sport and much else.
+For lifestyle, there is nothing to beat Paris: the global centre of art, fashion, cuisine, sport and much else.

 Will there be an Olympic boost?
 The city is certainly on the upswing and that is likely to have a halo effect for the rest of Île-de-France.